CANADA STOCKS-TSX dives more than 2 pct on euro zone fears

 Adding to the gloom was news that the Canadian economy lost

-5,500 jobs in August and that the jobless rate rose to 7.3
+5,500 jobs in August and the jobless rate rose to 7.3 percent.

 "The Canadian jobs numbers didn't help sentiment," Picardo